unveiler-io/developer-website/docs/react-native/getting-started.md

 ## Create a `ClaimrClient`

 Next, create a `ClaimrClient` instance.
-For this you need your own API key, which you can get at the [ClaimR Dashboard][claimr-dashboard].
+For this you need your own API key, which you can get at the [Unveiler Dashboard][unveiler-dashboard].

 ```typescript
 import { ClaimrClient } from '@claimr/react-native-client'